subhamk12/subhamk12/README.md

-- 👋 Hi, I’m @subhamk12
+- 👋 Hi, I’m @subhamk12, a Maths undergrad at IIT Delhi.
-- 👀 I’m interested in Web Dev, CP, Mathematics, Football, Cooking and much more.
+- 👀 I’m interested in Machine Learning, WebDev, CP, Math and WebDesign.
-- 🌱 I’m currently learning Javscript.
+- 🌱 I’m currently learning about Neural Networks.
 - 📫 You can reach me at godfathersub1729@gmail.com

 <!---